rjvitorino/Advent-of-Code-2024/README.md

   - `lcmm(numbers)`: Computes the least common multiple of a list of integers.
 - **Graph Traversals:**
   - `bfs(start, is_goal, get_neighbors)`: Implements Breadth-First Search (BFS) to find a goal node.
+- **Regex extractions and transformations:**
+  - `extract_pattern`: Extracts text and transforms it based on a regular expression.
+  - `convert_str_tuple_to_int`: Converts content matched from a regular expression (string tuples) into integers for easier handling.

 ---